R. Joseph Hoffmann: The "Jesus Project"

-In 2007 Hoffmann, together with New Testament scholars Robert Price and Gerd Luedemann, announced the formation of a colloquium to re-examine the traditions for the existence of a historical Jesus.
+In 2007 Hoffmann, together with New Testament scholars Robert Price and Gerd Lüdemann, announced the formation of a colloquium to re-examine the traditions for the existence of a historical Jesus.
 The initial meeting of the so-called "Jesus Project " took place in Amherst, NY, December 5–7, 2008 and included fifteen scholars from a variety of disciplines including James Tabor, Robert Eisenman, and Bruce Chilton.
 The Project, according to Hoffmann, was designed to determine "what can be reliably recovered about the historical figure of Jesus, his life, his teachings, and his activities, utilizing the highest standards of scientific and scholarly objectivity".
 The Project was seen as a continuation and modification of the Jesus Seminar, founded by Robert Funk and John Dominic Crossan.

 In 2009 the Center for Inquiry de-funded the Jesus Project and discontinued CSER.
-In 2012, Hoffmann announced a new consortium called "The Jesus Process" to further investigate Christian origins.
+He wrote that there were problems with adherents to the Christ myth theory, the idea that Jesus did not exist, asking to set up a separate section of the project for those committed to the theory, which Hoffmann felt signalled a lack of necessary skepticism.
+He was also concerned that the media was sensationalizing the project, with the only newsworthy conclusion being that Jesus had not existed, a conclusion he said most participants would not have reached.
+In 2012, Hoffmann wrote concerning the "Jesus Process" where he extensively criticized christ myth theory and its proponents.